prakulsharma/rag_portfolio_api/README.md

-# API for RAG implementation on portfolio website
+# API for RAG implementation